 For many students, the first years after graduation can be scary.
 It’s a time of new-found freedom but also new challenges: dealing with debt, looking for housing, and most urgent of all, landing a job.
-The job search can be nerve-wracking.
+The job search can be nerve-wrecking.
 In an age of increased competitiveness and the rise of gig economies, a full-time position is a prize everyone strives for.
 This is the time when recruiters analyse your life achievements, and where the title and origin of your degree plays a huge role in securing the job you want.

 In Sweden, one university helps business students skip this stressful ordeal; its name and title signal to employers the world-class education and high-quality learning experiences the candidate has received, and its reputation is well established among industry leaders.
 The name of this university is Stockholm School of Economics (SSE).